 Common and scientific names Status General habitat description Occurrence in the Project Site Western yellow-billed cuckoo (Coccyzus americanus occidentalis) FC, CE Breed in large blocks of riparian habitats, particularly cottonwoods and willows.
-Absent.
-Dense riparian habitat required by this species is absent from the Solar Blue site and access corridor.
+Absent .
+Dense riparian habitat required by this species is absent from the Chestnut Solar site.
 Western snowy plover (Charadrius alexandrines nivosus) FT, CSC Uses man-made agricultural wastewater ponds and reservoir margins.
 Breeds on barren to sparsely vegetated ground at alkaline or saline lakes, reservoirs, ponds, and riverine sand bar.
 Possible.
-Breeding and foraging habitatis available along agricultural canals within the Solar Blue site, and along the canal adjacent to the access corridor.
+Breeding and foraging habitat is available along agricultural canals within the Chestnut Solar site.
 Tricolored Blackbird (Agelaius tricolor) csc Breeds near fresh water, primarily emergent wetlands, with tall thickets.
 Forages in grassland and cropland habitats.
 Possible.
-Foraging habitat for this species is present within the Solar Blue site in the form of cattails in the canals of the site, and within the off-site canal just south of Laurel Avenue; however, presence of breeding habitat on the site itself would depend on the type of crop planted from season to season.
-The Solar Blue site has typically been cultivated for winter wheat in the wet season and left fallow during the dry season.
+Foraging habitat for this species is present within the Chestnut Solar site in the form of cattails in the canals of the site, and within the offsite canal located 1.5 miles north along Laurel Avenue; however, presence of breeding habitat on the site itself would depend on the type of crop planted from season to season.
+The Chestnut Solar site has typically been cultivated for winter wheat in the wet season and left fallow during the dry season.
 Tricolored blackbirds are known to nest in wheat fields.
 Nelson's antelope squirrel (Ammospermophilus nelsoni) СТ Frequents open shrublands and annual grassland habitats.
 Absent.
-Habitats required by this species are absent from the Solar Blue site, the access corridor, and surrounding agricultural lands due to intensive agricultural use.
+Habitats required by this species are absent from the Chestnut Solar site and surrounding agricultural lands due to intensive agricultural use.
 Giant kangaroo rat (Dipodomys ingens) FE, CE Inhabits grasslands on gentle slopes generally less than 10°, with friable, sandy-loam soils.
 Absent.
-Habitats required by this species are absent from the Solar Blue site, the access corridor and surrounding agricultural lands due to intensive agricultural use.
+Habitats required by this species are absent from the Chestnut Solar site and surrounding agricultural lands due to intensive agricultural use.
 Fresno kangaroo rat (Dipodomys nitratoides exilis) FE, CE Inhabits grassland on gentle slopes generally less than 10°, with friable, sandy-loam soils.
 Absent.
-Habitats required by this species are absent from the Solar Blue site, access corridor, and surrounding agricultural lands due to intensive agricultural use.
+Habitats required by this species are absent from the Chestnut Solar site, and surrounding agricultural lands due to intensive agricultural use.
 Tipton kangaroo rat (Dipodomys nitratoides nitratoides) FE, CE Inhabits arid land with grassland or salt scrub on level or near-level terrain on the San Joaquin Valley floor with alluvial fan and floodplain soils.
-Absent .
-Habitats required by this species are absent from the Solar Blue site, access corridor, and vicinity.
+Absent.
+Habitats required by this species are absent from the Chestnut Solar site and vicinity.